Home > Facade > Giving Buildings a New Lease of Life

 Giving Buildings a New Lease of Life

-“We” shape our buildings thereafter they shape us”, Winston Churchill Restoration of façade of an ageing building that is still strong enough to last a few more decades, will give it a new identity and breathe fresh life into it.
+“We” shape our buildings thereafter they shape us”, Winston Churchill Restoration of the façade of an ageing building that is still strong enough to last a few more decades, will give it a new identity and breathe fresh life into it.
 A building can get old, or its design may become obsolete, as architecture is evolving constantly with new ideas and new technologies.
-Over the years, there can be leaks due to damaged silicone joints and glazing gaskets, worn out cladding system or rusted support systems, and building maintenance can become more expensive due to rising replacement and operating costs and decreased energy efficiency of outdated façade systems.
-The same can be said for older glazing that may have glass without high performance low-e coatings.
+Over the years, there can be leaks due to damaged silicone joints and glazing gaskets, worn-out cladding systems or rusted support systems, and building maintenance can become more expensive due to rising replacement and operating costs and decreased energy efficiency of outdated façade systems.
+The same can be said for older glazing that may have glass without high-performance low-e coatings.
 This may be sufficient for building owners to consider options for façade replacement.

-There is also the pressure to attract new tenants or to increase rent through modernisation of an antiquated looking exterior.
+There is also the pressure to attract new tenants or to increase rent through the modernisation of an antiquated-looking exterior.
 Few significant buildings become a representation of their time.
-Such heritage architecture is about conservation of the traditional architectural style, which has to be maintained the way the building was originally built, and may involve restoration of the elements that have been destroyed or damaged by time.
+Such heritage architecture is about the conservation of the traditional architectural style, which has to be maintained the way the building was originally built and may involve restoration of the elements that have been destroyed or damaged by time.